 Gay Lea Foundation

-The Ukerewe Farmers Field School Project (FFS) is a three-year project designed to improve the health, nutrition and economic well-being of rural farmers living on Ukerewe Island in Tanzania.
-The final year and a half of the project is being implemented with the generous support of the Gay Lea Foundation.
-Project activities are centred on building upon the achievements made in the first half of project implementation.
-Farmers are working in FFS groups to learn and apply improved methods of cultivating crops while diversifying crop production, as well as formalizing food production to develop income-generating opportunities.
+- The Ukerewe Farmers Field School Project (FFS) was a three-year project designed to improve the health, nutrition and economic well-being of rural farmers living on Ukerewe Island in Tanzania.
+The final year and a half of the project was implemented thanks to the generous support of the Gay Lea Foundation.
+Project activities were centred on building upon the achievements made in the first half of project implementation.
+Farmers worked in FFS groups to learn and apply improved methods of cultivating crops while diversifying crop production, as well as formalizing food production to develop income-generating opportunities.